tinfoilboy/sonne/README.md

     sonne <path>

+You may also add flags before the path such as `-c` to specify columns or `-i` for ignoring hidden files.

 ## Configuration

 sonne is meant to be configured to change languages supported or files to ignore.
 These options are configured with a file named `.sonne.json`.
 These are the supported options.
 A default configuration is placed into your home directory at `~/.sonne.json` with language definitions and default settings.